-- Getting spare keys for your room - Getting keys for any public room that you've booked (e.g. washing machines, music rooms, table tennis, squash courts and lawn tennis (on the Paddock) - all are available to book online through the college website - Signing in & out of College when you start and finish each term.
+- Getting spare keys for your room - Getting keys for any public room that you've booked (e.g. washing machines, music rooms, table tennis, squash courts and lawn tennis (on the Paddock) all are available to book online through the college website - Signing in & out of College when you start and finish each term emergency, for example, if you need the Porters to call you an urgent taxi.